5 from 1 vote

 Golden, crisp, olive-oil-kissed homemade crostini are the little black dress of Italian entertaining.
 How to Make Crostini?
 It’s so easy!
 With just a baguette, good extra-virgin olive oil, and sea salt, you get the perfect crunchy base- ready in 10 minutes!

-Serve with marinated mozzarella, Sicilian Eggplant Caponata, Bruschetta Recipe with Mozzarella, White Bean Dip Recipe, Nduja Ricotta Toast, and Salami Cups Appetizer.
+Serve with Marinated Mozzarella Balls, Sicilian Eggplant Caponata, Bruschetta Recipe with Mozzarella, White Bean Dip Recipe, Nduja Ricotta Toast, and Salami Cups Appetizer.

 A pile of crostini on a tray with one piece missing a bite.